DuckLabs-Quack/MDLFBXtool/README.md

 ## Blender support
-There are two python script in the 'mdl_fbx_tool'. 'mdl_fbx_ui_menu.py' is the UI script to be ran in Blender. 'mdl_fbx_tool.py' is the main python module used to call the MDLFBXtool executable via python.
+There are two python script in the 'mdl_fbx_tool'. 'mdl_fbx_ui_menu.py' is the UI script to be ran in Blender.'mdl_fbx_tool.py' is the main python module used to call the MDLFBXtool executable via python.

 This is not a full Blender addon yet.
 You'll need to add the 'mdl_fbx_tool.py' to your Blender directory at '\Blender Foundation\Blender 3.5\3.5\scripts\modules' and run the 'mdl_fbx_ui_menu.py' from the Blender-> Scripting menu.

 Currently, Only exporting MDL to FBX and importing directly into Blender is supported by the script.